-In adhering to prudent business practices as recommended by the Uniform Prudent Management of Institutional Funds Act (UPMIFA) and to the benefit of all endowed and managed fund holders, Shasta Regional Community Foundation’s philanthropic capital is professionally managed under consultation and advisement with The Sharpes Group, Morgan Stanley Private Wealth Management, Graystone Consulting and overseen by our volunteer Board of Directors and Investment Advisory Committee.
+In adhering to prudent business practices as recommended by the Uniform Prudent Management of Institutional Funds Act (UPMIFA) and to the benefit of all endowed and managed fund holders, Shasta Regional Community Foundation’s philanthropic capital is professionally managed under consultation and advisement with Graystone Consulting, Morgan Stanley Private Wealth Management, and overseen by our volunteer Board of Directors and Investment Advisory Committee.

 Read more about our Financial Investment Advisor/Consultant, Brian Sharpes, CIMA, Director, Private Wealth Advisor, Investment Management Consultant at Graystone Consulting, or contact us for more information.